deokwons9004dev/IS2710-DB-Project/WORKPAD.md

     - (Optional) A search bar to find products with auto-complete.
         - Can be achieved easily via "SELECT * FROM Products WHERE input LIKE '%input%'".

-- **GET http://project.com/product/%PD_ID% - Selected product page.**
+- **GET http://project.com/product - A general product detail page.**
   - Shows basic info about the product
       - Product Name
       - Product Description
       - Name, Email, Job title of the Salesperson selling this project.
           - Mapping from product to Salesperson could be arbitrary or pre-defined by us (either works fine).
-        - (Optional) Price
+      - Product Price
       - (Optional) Amazon-like review system
   - A __"BUY"__ button that purchases the product
       - Check if Customer's income is enought for purchase.
           - Reject purchase if income in insufficent.
+  - Note: This will only send the template HTML of the product information.
+You should also request data for the specific product using the GET request with the param attached.
+    - ex) How to load a product page with the specific product information.
+        1. GET http://project.com/product <-- Load the HTML page first.
+        2. GET http://project.com/product/12345 <-- Retrieve data about the product.
+        3. Use front-end JS (Jquery, etc) to replace the template HTML with the data provided.

 - **GET http://project.com/customer/myorders - A page that lists all the products the customer bought.**
     - Default sorting based on purchase date.